To What Degree Do You Love E.T.?

 2. Avoiding or fighting off the FBI agent and the scientist is fun.
 You can run, use an arrow zone to jump to another site, use that special zone that will cloud their minds and send them back to Washington, D.C. , or you can jump into a well as a last resort.
 You can also use the scientist to your advantage by letting him carry you to Washington, D.C. if you're trying to get away from the FBI agent or you think the Phone Home Zone might be there.
 And as with other Atari-made adventure games, your enemies know where you are and come right after you.
 Since your enemies appear to have some type of intelligence, the whole game is more enjoyable and feels more alive than other so-called adventure games where enemies mindlessly bounce up and down or move back and forth as you try to jump over them or duck under them.

-3. It's extremely fun and exciting at the end of the game when time is ticking down and you're trying to get to the landing zone while making sure no one is on the screen with you.
+3. It's extremely fun and exciting at the end of the game when time is ticking down and you're trying to get to the landing zone while making sure no human is on the screen with you.

 Easter Eggs and Ninja E.T.